MicrosoftDocs/visualstudio-docs/docs/azure/overview.md

 ### Connect to web and data services

-Data providers are making services available via standard protocols, such as OData.
-You can connect to these, or if you are creating web services yourself, you can choose ASP.NET Web API, Azure Functions, or Azure API Management, and add those connections.
+Data providers are making services available via standard protocols, such as OData and gRPC.
+You can connect to these services, or if you are creating web services yourself, you can choose ASP.NET Web API, Azure Functions, or Azure API Management, and add those connections.
 For a list of supported services and protocols and how to connect to them, see [Connect your app to gRPC, OpenAPI, and WCF endpoints](overview-connected-services.md#connect-your-app-to-grpc-openapi-and-wcf-endpoints).

 ## ASP.NET Core Web application scenarios